marcriehm/kubernetes-research/Architecture.md

 Nigel Poulton\] says that etcd prefers Consistency over Availability and does not tolerate a “split-brain” situation.
 If such a situation arises, Kubernetes will halt updates to the cluster; however, applications should continue to work.

-Etcd achieves consistency through the use of the RAFT consensus algorithm and a highly-available replicated log.
+Etcd achieves consistency through the use of the
+[RAFT consensus algorithm] (https://en.wikipedia.org/wiki/Raft_(computer_science) "RAFT consensus algorithm") and a highly-available replicated log.
 Etcd is written in Go and its interface is gRPC.

 #### kube-controller-manager